ckruf/UdemyCSS/notes.md

 #### width, height, margin-top and margin-bottom

 - For block elements, the browser respect the width, height, margin-top and margin-bottom properties.
 However, for inline elements, setting a value for these properties will not actually affect anything.
+- We can fix this by setting `display: inline-block` for these elements.

 #### box-sizing